unicef/kindly/docs/development.md

 A container image of this API is also found on [Dockerhub](https://hub.docker.com/r/nathanfletcher/kindly_api)

+Build the demo client with docker by running
+`docker build --pull --rm -f "client/Dockerfile" -t kindly_client_demo:latest "client"` A container image of the demo client is also found on [Dockerhub](https://hub.docker.com/r/nathanfletcher/kindly_client_demo)

 ### Running

 Run the API using docker with this command:
 `docker run --rm -it  -p 8080:8080/tcp kindly_api:latest`

+Run the demo client using docker with this command:
+`docker run --rm -it  -p 3000:3000/tcp kindly_client:latest`